shahen94/react-native-video-processing/README.md

 ## Roadmap
 1.  [ ] Use FFMpeg instead of MP4Parser
 2.  [ ] Add ability to add GLSL filters
-3.  [ ] Android should be able to compress video
+3.  [x] Android should be able to compress video
-4.  [ ] More processing options
+4.  [x] More processing options
 5.  [ ] Create native trimmer component for Android
+6.  [x] Provide Standalone API
+7.  [ ] Describe API methods with parameters in README